rs-delve/rs-delve.github.io/_reports/2020-05-27-test-trace-isolate.md

 layout: report
 report_number: 2
 abstract: |
   When effectively implemented at scale, Test, Trace, Isolate (TTI) can contribute to controlling the UK COVID-19 epidemic, but only as part of a wider package of public health interventions, including physical and social distancing, control of infection procedures, outbreak investigation and control.
-TTI is most effective in breaking chains of transmission, and reducing the effective reproductive number (R<sub>e</sub>), when there is maximum: (i) **speed**, i.e., quick turn-around of both index case testing and contact tracing (and testing); (ii) **compliance**, i.e., a high proportion of people in each chain are willing and able to follow guidance; and (iii) **coverage**, i.e., identification of most chains through integration of consistent case data and real-time, high-precision population surveillance.
+TTI is most effective in breaking chains of transmission, and reducing the effective reproductive number ($R_e$), when there is maximum: (i) **speed**, i.e., quick turn-around of both index case testing and contact tracing (and testing); (ii) **compliance**, i.e., a high proportion of people in each chain are willing and able to follow guidance; and (iii) **coverage**, i.e., identification of most chains through integration of consistent case data and real-time, high-precision population surveillance.
 Each of these three aspects of TTI needs careful attention, as do the trade-offs implicit in choices of how precisely to implement TTI in terms of who to test, trace and isolate, and when to do so.

   <!--break-->